Don’t Be Surprised by the Traffic You Didn’t Get for the SEO Work You Didn’t Do

 Each new year, millions of people create New Year’s resolutions.
 They vow to eat better.
 To exercise more.
 To spend less time working and more time with family.

-Resolutions are well-meaning, but 81 percent of people who make them fail to reach their goals.
+Resolutions are well-meaning, but 81% of people who make them fail to reach their goals.

 Don’t make resolutions without an action plan.